michal-krzyzowski/bak/README.md

    `filename.bak_[DATE_AND_TIME]_[OPTIONAL_COMMENT]`

-- if pwd is different than the location of the backup output, the path is also included
+- if the pwd is different than the location of the backup output, the path is also included

    `/path/filename.bak_[DATE_AND_TIME]`